It’s Time To Move Past Adoption.

 The customer success efforts of your company will plateau unless you engage the entire organisation.
 There is only so much a customer success team can do if it’s working out of alignment with (or sometimes even against) the rest of the company.
 A fundamentally mis-sold customer is always going to be demanding and likely to churn, a product that does not provide analytics that allow a CSM team to prove value is always going to be tougher to renew than one that provides complete clarity.

-2019 is the perfect time for customer success leaders and teams to recognise that customer success is a whole company effort.
+Now is the perfect time for customer success leaders and teams to recognise that customer success is a whole company effort.
 The ideal focus for this alignment is customer outcomes.
 Every member of a SaaS company who touches the customer should be clear on the outcomes and value their customers are striving to achieve and on how those are best delivered.
-In 2019 customer success leaders should instigate and lead these conversations.
+Customer success leaders should instigate and lead these conversations.
 Start this conversation at senior leadership level.

 Deal With Too Busy